-Bev has been running a very ART CLUB NEWS popular mixed media workshop over the past few weeks.
+Bev has been running a very popular mixed media workshop over the past few weeks.
 It involves a canvas, a lot of PVA glue and various materials to build up background texture, these can include dried plant material, gauze, net, scrunched tissue paper and embossed wallpaper.
 The texture is glued down randomly, watered down acrylic paint is dribbled and poured over the canvas, a feature is chosen and painted on to watercolour paper and glued on to the canvas.
 More watery acrylics are applied to build up colour, texture and interest.
-So far Getting back to the ancient sources of purple, including we have quokkas, western spinebills, a rabbit, a bunch Tyrian Purple (which came from Tyre in Lebanon) these of grapes and a lighthouse.
+So far we have quokkas, western spinebills, a rabbit, a bunch of grapes and a lighthouse.
 A good variety!
-They will be were unfortunately the cause of the near extinction of seen at the January exhibition, the dates of which are two species of molluscs, firstly Murex from Tyre and Friday 9th to Sunday 11th January 2026.
-2026 will be a Caracola from Mexico which 'wept purple tears'.
-It took big year for significant birthdays at the club and each of an awful lot of unfortunate molluscs to colour a robe for these are textbook 'baby boomers' having been born in an emperor.
-1946.
+They will be seen at the January exhibition, the dates of which are Friday 9th to Sunday 11th January 2026.
+2026 will be a big year for significant birthdays at the club and each of these are textbook 'baby boomers' having been born in 1946.
 We look forward to lots of parties.

-Most artists now mix their own purples from reds and Last month I promised some research on purple (violet blues.
-I think alizarin crimson would be the best red pigment).
-I set myself a difficult task as historically as it is a blue-ish red.
-I will experiment and report my there have been few organic sources of purple and those findings next month and to give you a break from my fascination with the history of pigments, I will start an were so rare and beloved by kings and emperors, that 'ordinary people' were forbidden to wear purple, it was 'Artist in a Nutshell' series commencing with the most a high status colour. versatile, brilliant inventor and artist.
-Can you guess?
+Last month I promised some research on purple (violet pigment).
+I set myself a difficult task as historically there have been few organic sources of purple and those were so rare and beloved by kings and emperors, that 'ordinary people' were forbidden to wear purple, it was a high status colour.

-Moving to the 1900s, students at the Royal College of Chemistry were looking for a synthetic alternative to guinine, until then only sourced from the bark of a South American tree.
+Moving to the 1900s, students at the Royal College of Chemistry were looking for a synthetic alternative to quinine, until then only sourced from the bark of a South American tree.
 The teacher had noticed that coal tar, a by product of gas lighting had similar properties to quinine so he encouraged his students to work out how to add hydrogen and oxygen to coal tar.
 One of the students experimenting in his home lab noticed a black residue which when dissolved produced a beautiful purple.
 This was the discovery of the first aniline dye, aniline being "any synthetic dye originally made from raw materials such as aniline found in coal tar."
 (OED)

-The student named this fabulous colour 'Tyrian Purple' named after the ancient dye which was solely used The Art Club meets at the Centennial Hall on Tuesdays for colouring the robes of kings and emperors.
-Soon from 6.30 to 8.30pm and Wednesdays and Fridays from everyone could afford to wear purple, the student 10am to 2pm.
-Visitors are very welcome. opened a dye factory and became a rich man before his 21st birthday.
+The student named this fabulous colour 'Tyrian Purple' named after the ancient dye which was solely used for colouring the robes of kings and emperors.
+Soon everyone could afford to wear purple, the student opened a dye factory and became a rich man before his 21st birthday.
 Coal tar, an organic substance derived from ancient fossilized trees produced thousands of colours as well as medical pharmaceuticals (and bars of smelly brown soap).